Summarizing Bayesian Nonparametric Mixture Posterior -- Sliced Optimal Transport Metrics for Gaussian Mixtures: Introduction

 Proceeding under a decision-theoretic framework involves minimizing the posterior expectation of a chosen loss function to define the Bayes rule:

 where \( \mathcal{L} \) is a loss function that can be expressed using both the partition or the cluster label notation. \citet{lau2007bayesian} propose the use of Binder loss~\citep{binder1978bayesian}. \citet{wade2018bayesian} use variational information (VI) loss~\citep{meilua2007comparing} as an alternative.
-Other information-based distances include normalized variational information (NVI), information distance (ID), normalized information distance (NID)~\citep{vinh2009information}, and one minus adjusted Rand index (omARI)~\citep{rand1971objective}.
+Other information-based distances include normalized variational information (NVI), information distance (ID), normalized information distance (NID)~\citep{vinh2009information}, one minus adjusted Rand index (omARI)~\citep{rand1971objective}, generalized Binder and VI~\citep{dahl2022search}.
 In addition to selecting the loss function, various search algorithms have been proposed to solve the optimization problem in ~\eqref{eq:clustering_posterior_expected_loss}, including binary integer programming~\citep{lau2007bayesian}, greedy search based on the Hasse diagram~\citep{wade2018bayesian}, the R \& F algorithm~\citep{rastelli2018optimal}, and the SALSO algorithm~\citep{dahl2022search}.

-Even when the primary inference target is a posterior summary of $\rho$, density estimation (for the mixture or the mixing measure) can still be reported in a second step.
-However, in applications where the density function plays a crucial role, such as anomaly detection and data generation, it may be more appropriate to focus directly on the density function.
-Consider then a general BNP mixture model: $ Y_1,\ldots,Y_n \overset{i.i.d}{\sim} F, \quad F = f*G, \quad G \sim p(G), $ where $f$ is a kernel and $*$ denotes the convolution operator, we propose to find a summary for $p(G|Y_1,\ldots,Y_n)$.
-From a point estimate $\Gh$, one can directly obtain a point estimate of the density $\Fh$ by convolving it with the density kernel $f$.
+Even when the primary inference target is a posterior summary of $\rho$, estimation of the mixture or the mixing measure can still be reported in a second step {via additional sampling.
+Also, in many cases it is convenient to focus on the mixing measure since the mixing measure implies both the partition and the density.
+Moreover, summarizing the mixing measure can avoid dealing with label switching problems that arises when summarizing the partition.} Consider then a general BNP mixture model: $ Y_1,\ldots,Y_n \overset{i.i.d}{\sim} F, \quad F = f*G, \quad G \sim p(G), $ where $f$ is a kernel, $*$ denotes the convolution operator, {$F$ is the mixture density, and $G$ is the mixing measure (or the mixture)}.
+We propose to find a summary for $p(G|Y_1,\ldots,Y_n)$.
+From a point estimate $\Gh$, one can directly obtain a point estimate of the density $\Fh$ {as a convolution} with the density kernel $f$.
 And if desired, one can obtain a point estimate $\rhoh$ (or cluster labels $\cbh$) induced by $\Gh$.
 For the sake of easy exposition, in the upcoming discussion we assume i.i.d. sampling.
 But we do so without loss of generality.
 The only assumption is that posterior inference is provided as a posterior Monte Carlo sample of $G$.
-The details of the sampling model or prior model can be arbitrary.
+The details of the sampling model, prior model, {and the details of the posterior Monte Carlo simulation scheme} can be arbitrary.